HowProgrammingWorks/SelfAssessment/Skills/Paradigms.md

   - Method: 🖐️ used
   - Async method: 🖐️ used
   - Getters, Setters
-  - Public fields: 👂 heard
+  - Public fields: 🖐️ used
-  - Private fields: 👂 heard
+  - Private fields: 🖐️ used
   - Field declarations
   - Inheritance: 🖐️ used
   - Parent class: 🖐️ used